arunkuruvila275/MySQLQueryAI-Frontend/README.md

 ### ConnectionForm

 `ConnectionForm.js` handles the connection to the MySQL database.
-It includes input fields for the username, password, hostname, and database name.
+It includes input fields for the username, password, hostname, database name and enable SSL(optional)

 ### QueryInput